Frederick William MacMonnies: Late career

 Selected to sculpt the fourth issue of the long running Society of Medalists in 1931, MacMonnies chose to celebrate Charles Lindbergh's solo Trans-Atlantic flight of 1927.
 The powerful bust of Lindbergh on the obverse, combined with the reverse's dramatic allegorical depiction of a lone eagle battling across the sea, mark this issue as one of the more popular of the series.

 Frederick William MacMonnies died of pneumonia in 1937, aged 73.

 Honors

 At the Paris Salon, he was awarded the first Gold Medal ever given to an American sculptor.
 Elected to the rank of Chevalier in the French Légion d'honneur in 1896 MacMonnies was awarded grand prize at the Paris Exposition of 1900.
 This was a decade of enormous productivity and personal satisfaction.
 A second career as a painter got a good public start in 1901, when he received an honorable mention at the Paris Salon for the first painting he entered.
 He was selected for the Major General George B. McClellan statue in Washington, D.C., which was first exhibited at the Paris Salon of 1906.
+He was an early member of the American Academy of Arts and Letters.
 He also won a silver medal in the art competition at the 1932 Summer Olympics.